ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/tuberculosis/tuberculosis.rst

 What is TB/HIV model?
 ---------------------
 It's a complex joint model that includes both tuberculosis and HIV/AIDS in the model.
-We model TB and HIV together since GBD 2017 TB model only involves HIV negative TB portion and we intend to model the impact of HIV on TB as well.
+We model TB and HIV together since GBD has also studied the impact of HIV on TB as well.
+Note that we have excluded the active TB drug resistance for our model and GBD predicted the proportion of new TB cases with MDR-TB or XDR-TB by ST-GPR.
+(GBD appendix: 03_Hmwe_TB_Nonfatal2017_resub)

 GBD hierarchy
 -------------